MadsHornbeck/react-form/docs/API.md

 - input props
   - value - the value of the input
 - meta
-  - error - the error as returned from the validate function
+  - error - error for the input, either from input, form, or submit validation
   - active - true when the input has focus
   - touched - whenever an input is blurred touched is set to true
   - visited - true if input has ever had focus